DrJohnT/DrJohnT.github.io/_blog_posts/2020-04-21-ha_journey.md

 <img align="right" height="120px" src="../assets/images/HowEBay/adafruit.png"/>

-Given my success to date of my home automation journey with Home Assistant, I was really hoping that I could tame the Somfy Huna Bluetooth blinds.
+Given my success to date of my home automation journey with [Home Assistant](https://www.home-assistant.io/) , I was really hoping that I could tame the Somfy Huna Bluetooth blinds.
 However, the task of reverse engineering the Bluetooth LE commands has so far proved beyond me.
 I tried the nRF app from Nordic Telecom plus Wireshark and the Adafruit Bluefruit LE Sniffer for BLE 4.0, but the Bluetooth traffic is so chatty, I cannot isolate the commands that control the blinds.
 Ah well, perhaps for another day when I have time on my hands.
 Perhaps during a period of lockdown...

-## The Assistant rejoins the journey
+## The Assistant re-joins the journey

+> Journey's end?

 <img align="right" width="160px" src="../assets/images/HowEBay/google_assistant.jpg"/>

-My success with Home Assistant has allowed me to enable voice activated control over all the devices in my apartment via Google Assistant.
+My success with [Home Assistant](https://www.home-assistant.io/) has allowed me to enable voice activated control over all the devices in my apartment via Google Assistant.

 My outstanding bug bear is that [Google Home](https://store.google.com/gb/product/google_home) does not support [Tidal](https://tidal.com/) as a native music provider whereas they do support Spotify, Deezer and their own subscription services YouTube & Google Play Music.
 So, I cannot simply ask Google Assistant to play something for me from Tidal's vast catalogue.
 To solve this problem, I am working with Ryan Meek to expand the [Plex Assistant](https://github.com/maykar/plex_assistant) to encompass music as well as movies.

-## Journey's end?

-Ultimately, Home Assistant has made numerous improvements to the way we live, making our lives easier in many ways.
+Ultimately, [Home Assistant](https://www.home-assistant.io/) has made numerous improvements to the way we live, making our lives easier in many ways.

 The table below lists all the things I have now integrated with Home Assistant.
  A full write up of my final set of integrations and automations can be found on my [Home Assistant GitHub repo](https://github.com/DrJohnT/HomeAssistantPublicConfig).

 <table class="blueTable">
   <thead>